-St. Bonaventure University encourages qualified international students to apply for admission.
+St. Bonaventure University encourages qualified international students to apply for admission

 Phase 1: Review of Academic Credentials

-1. Original of OFFICIAL credentials (transcripts, diplomas, etc.) with appropriate seals/stamps from all previous institutions attended must be submitted to St. Bonaventure University.
+Originals of OFFICIAL credentials (transcripts, diplomas, etc.) with appropriate seals/stamps from all previous institutions attended must be submitted to St. Bonaventure University.
 These documents should bear the signature of the school principal or headmaster.
 If these are not originally issued in English, you must provide a translation completed by a certified translator.

-Applicant will be notified of the admission decision in writing.
+Applicants will be notified of the admission decision in writing.

 Phase 2: Certification of Financial Responsibility

-After you are admitted to the University, you must demonstrate the ability to pay for the costs associated with a St. Bonaventure University education.
-Included with this international student application is a "Certification of Financial Responsibility
+After you are admitted, you must demonstrate the ability to pay for the costs associated with a St. Bonaventure University education.
+Included with this international student application is a Certification of Financial Responsibility Form

-If you intend to draw bank funds from any account, a bank official and the holder of the account must certify that the information on the "Certification of Financial Responsibility" is accurate.
+If you intend to draw bank funds from any account, a bank official and the holder of the account must certify that the information on the Certification of Financial Responsibility form is accurate.
 You are also required to submit a certified copy of any bank statement for funds you intend to contribute to your education, either from your own account, or from another individual's account.

-Upon receipt of your letter of acceptance to St. Bonaventure University, you will be requested to confirm your place at the University by sending a $200 U.S. confirmation deposit to the Office of Admissions.
+Upon receipt of your letter of acceptance to St. Bonaventure University, you will be requested to confirm your place at the university by sending a $200 U.S. confirmation deposit to the Office of Admissions.
 When we receive this deposit, your application will be forwarded to the St. Bonaventure University Office of International Studies, where an I-20 student visa application will be initiated, signed and mailed to you.

 Transfer Certification Form

 Some international students may qualify for a scholarship or grant to assist in paying the cost of attending St. Bonaventure University.
 International students who apply to St. Bonaventure University must submit all of the documents required for freshman or transfer students.
 Additionally, they must provided translations of these documents if they are not issued in English.

-Please refer to the phases listed above for detailed information about the requirements for certifying financial responsibility and obtaining the I-20 Student Visa application.
+Please refer to the phases listed above for detailed information about the requirements for certifying financial responsibility and obtaining the I-20 student visa application.